vrahulrvce/RL_test/README.md

 netplot.py is implemented using bayesian networks

-Uses Pgmpy to create a bayesian network and also to calculate the CPD's of the table
+Uses Pgmpy to create a bayesian network and also to calculate the CPT's of the table

 Installation :